danrmunic/ImagePlotter/README.md

 # ImagePlotter

+This README.md introduces the ImagePlotter project.
+It includes and overviews of the implemented hardware and softwear.
+A disscussion of the results and what we have learned is also included.

 ## Introduction

 We created a two and a half degree of freedom robot capable of drawing any image on a piece of paper from an uploaded image on our PC.
 The code turns an image into a series of points that our system draws.
 The system will be using a radial and angular coordinate system.
 The device is intended as a fun activity for casual users.